 What Is Breast Revision Recovery Like?

-Following surgery, you will be sore and swollen for several days, but any swelling should diminish within ten days to two weeks, depending on the extent of the surgery.
+Following surgery, you will be sore and swollen for several days, but any swelling should diminish within ten days to two weeks, depending on the extent of the implant explanation surgery.
 You should be able to resume your normal activities within a few weeks.

 Dr. Chong is deeply committed to providing her Newport Beach patients with optimal results and personalized care.
 She will be happy to consult with you personally to help you determine if a Breast Revision procedure is your best option.
 Before and After revisional breast photos are available to view in-office during your consultation.